WP Site Display Issue

 Matt, please advise on next steps.
 As a general rule, we need to update themes and plugins.
 In specific cases, there are things we can do to work around issues.
 Here, for example, I can re-add the old version of Academica; activate it on the site in question; but make it unavailable for anyone else to use.
 It's fine to do this once in a while, but it creates a big mess if we make it a standing policy.

-#2 Updated by Matt Gold almost 4 years ago
+#2 Updated by Matt Gold about 4 years ago

 There's no question in my mind that we have to keep themes and plug-ins updated, and I think we have arrived at a responsible way of documenting such updates.
 I do not like the idea of re-adding deprecated themes.